-Journals in Scopus are divided into four quartiles, and now you will learn how to determine the current quartile and percentile of a journal.
-In Kazakhstan, it is very important for a scientist to publish in journals with percentiles of at least 35%, which corresponds to the 3rd quartile.
+Scopus journals are divided into four quartiles, and now you'll learn how to determine a journal's current quartile and percentile.
+In Kazakhstan, publishing in journals with percentiles of at least 35%, which corresponds to the third quartile, is highly significant for scientists.

 A journal's quartile in Scopus depends on its percentile.
 Let's look at how these indicators are distributed: